 Black’s sermon centered around the Psalm chapter and saw a call for prayers for the family, asking the congregation and God to “be to them a rock of refuge, a shelter against the stormy blast when all they can see is darkness.”

-Black said he met with Grace’s mother, Merav, on the Thursday after the crash.
-According to Black, “she poured out her heart” and told him a story about when she attended the funeral of a woman Grace’s age about two years ago.
+Black said he met with Maxwell’s mother, Merav, on the Thursday after the crash.
+According to Black, “she poured out her heart” and told him a story about when she attended the funeral of a woman Maxwell’s age about two years ago.

 “And at this funeral, the thing that stood out to her is as she looked over across the room, she saw this girl’s daddy, his hands raised high, singing praise to God through a stream of tears down his face,” Black retold.
 “And in that moment, she wondered, ‘Could I do that?’
 And so now she is wondering, still, ‘Can I do that?’”